kumahq/kuma/docs/cmd/kumactl/HELP.md

       --control-plane-version string        version shared by all components of the Kuma Control Plane (default "latest") --dataplane-image string              image of the Kuma Dataplane component (default "kong-docker-kuma-docker.bintray.io/kuma-dp")
       --dataplane-init-image string         init image of the Kuma Dataplane component (default "kong-docker-kuma-docker.bintray.io/kuma-init")
-  -h, --help                                help for control-plane
+      --env-var stringToString              environment variables that will be passed to the control plane (default []) -h, --help                                help for control-plane
       --image-pull-policy string            image pull policy that applies to all components of the Kuma Control Plane (default "IfNotPresent")
       --injector-failure-policy string      failue policy of the mutating web hook implemented by the Kuma Injector component (default "Ignore")